PeterAnalyst/sql_data_warehouse_project/README.md

 # 🏗️ SQL Data Warehouse Project (Medallion Architecture)

-An end-to-end data warehouse built using SQL Server, demonstrating ETL pipelines, data modeling (star schema), and data quality checks.
+Building a modern data warehouse with SQL Server, using Medallion Architecture (Bronze, Silver, Gold) — includes ETL, data modeling, and analytics.

 # 🛠️ Sales Data Pipeline Project

-This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline using SQL, organized into **Bronze**, **Silver**, and **Gold** layers following the Medallion Architecture pattern.
-The data originates from CRM and ERP systems and flows through various transformation stages to become analytics-ready.
+This project showcases an end-to-end ETL pipeline using SQL, simulating the flow of sales data from CRM and ERP systems into a modern data warehouse.
+The architecture follows a  Medallion Architecture pattern ( i.e **Bronze** → **Silver** → **Gold** stages) to transform raw data into analytics-ready formats.

 ---